Arthur 3: The War of the Two Worlds

 Arthur 3: The War of the Two Worlds (French: Arthur 3: La Guerre des deux mondes) is a 2010 English-language French live-action/animated fantasy film directed and co-written by Luc Besson, based on the fourth and final book of the Arthur children's books series by Besson.
 It is the sequel to Arthur and the Revenge of Maltazard (2009) and the third installment in the Arthur film series.
 The film was shot back-to-back with the previous installment.
 It is the last installment in the main series.

 Arthur 3: The War of the Two Worlds was released theatrically in France on 13 October 2010 by EuropaCorp.
 The film received mixed reviews from critics but was a box-office success in France.
 However, following the box-office bombs of its two predecessors internationally, the film generated huge losses for EuropaCorp.
-It was released as a direct-to-video in the United States by 20th Century Home Entertainment, while in the United Kingdom and Ireland, it was edited as one film with the second film under the title Arthur and the Great Adventure.
+It was released as a direct-to-video in the United States by 20th Century Fox Home Entertainment, while in the United Kingdom and Ireland, it was edited as one film with the second film under the title Arthur and the Great Adventure.
 The film marked Lou Reed's last acting role before his death in 2013.

 A spin-off, Arthur, malédiction, was released in France in 2022.

 Plot

 Picking up after the second film, Maltazard has assumed human size, and left Arthur in miniature.
-Accompanied by Princess Selenia and her brother, Prince Betameche, Arthur attempts to retrieve an enlarging potion from his house, which Maltazard seizes to enlarge his followers, whereafter Arthur returns to human form using an Elixir of Life given by a queen bee.
+Accompanied by Princess Selenia and her brother, Prince Betameche, Arthur attempts to retrieve an enlarging potion from his house, which Maltazard seizes to enlarge his followers.

+Arthur returns to human form using an Elixir of Life given by a queen bee.
 Archibald convinces Darkos, Maltazard's son, to change sides, and enlarges him with a second potion.
 Arthur and Darkos then confront Maltazard, until Selenia and Betameche shrink Maltazard back to his Minimoy size and Arthur captures him, while the U.S. Army overcome Maltazard's forces.
 Maltazard thereafter remains a prisoner of Arthur's family.